john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 ------
 ### Use .prototype to create a single instance of a property or method
 ------
-To create a single instance of a property or method and coserver valuable memory, you use the ```.prototype``` method.
+Using ```.prototype``` you can create a single instance to the prototype object.
+For example, to create a single instance of a property or method and conserve valuable memory, you use the ```.prototype``` method.
 To do this, you would of course need to have your constructor function and the property or method you want to convert into a single method.
 Then, you create a prototype method and add the the property or method to that!
 You can even reference other members.

-Also note that when you do this, you are modifying the prototype before you create the object
 ```JavaScript
   function Car(make, model) {
     this.make = make;